SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> if i {
          // this example will not compile, and will report an error }
-   !! <REPL Input>:1:4: error: type 'Int' does not conform to protocol 'Boolean' !! if i {
+   !! <REPL Input>:1:4: error: 'Int' is not convertible to 'Bool' !! if i {
    !!   ^